marksherman/eslint-plugin-p5js/README.md

     },

     "extends": [
+        "eslint:recommended",
         "plugin:p5js/p5"
     ]
 }
 ```

 This plugin does not provide any linting rules (other than `no-unused-vars`, which it only does to add an exception to that rule).
 You'll need an additional plugin or configuration to add rules to lint, like `eslint:recommended` or `eslint-config-standard`.
+The former is included in the above example.

 ## Example
 Before: